-Stone Farmhouse Sinks Shop Now
+Stone Farmhouse Sinks

 Everything old is new again, including a love for stone farmhouse sinks.
 Stone was one of the first materials ever used for sinks, dating back centuries.
 Today’s stone farmhouse sinks are more stylish than ever, using a range of materials, colors, and decorative flourishes to create an elegant Old World-inspired focal point for your kitchen design.

 Natural stone farmhouse sinks walk the line between an earthy vibe and a modern aesthetic, making them suitable for use in both rustic and contemporary kitchens.
 Stone farmhouse sinks may be made from a single solid slab of stone, such as onyx, marble, limestone, slate, soapstone, travertine, sandstone, or granite.
 Alternatively, they may be made from several slabs that have been combined and formed into a sink.
 A popular – and more budget-friendly – option is a composite granite farmhouse sink.
 These sinks mix granite stone dust with acrylic resin to create a durable, affordable sink that has the look of stone without the hefty price tag (or weight!)

 Although composite granite sinks weigh less than a sink made from pure stone, they can still be quite heavy and may have slight size variations from the manufacturer’s stated specs.
 When adding a pure or composite stone farmhouse sink to your kitchen, you may need to add in some custom cabinetry that can support the sink’s added weight.